kismetwireless/kismet-web-docs/content/en/docs/api/major_changes.md

 #### 2019-10

 To more cleanly support ELK the advertised ssid and probed ssid components of dot11 devices are now serialized as vectors instead of maps.
-Previously these were serialized as maps with a key of the hash of the SSID and attributes (an essentialy meaningless number in the export).
+Previously these were serialized as maps with a key of the hash of the SSID and attributes (an essentially meaningless number in the export).
 Now these are sent as an array of advertised or probed SSID objects.

 #### 2019-10

 To more cleanly support ELK EKJSON format, the `ekjson` serialization now permutes the field names to transform all `.` to `_`.
 This brings it in line with the ELK interpretation that a `.` is a field separator.
-To access the old implemention, where the field names are unmodified, use the new `itjson` (or 'iterative json') format; it will return results which are a vector of objects as an object per line, suitable for serialized parsing and processing.
+To access the old implementation, where the field names are unmodified, use the new `itjson` (or 'iterative json') format; it will return results which are a vector of objects as an object per line, suitable for serialized parsing and processing.

 #### 2019-04